DavideMorgante/davidemorgante.github.io/_pages/cv.md

 Schools
 ======
 * 23-25 March 2022: Participating at the [Iberian Strings](https://www.unioviedo.es/hepth/activities/Iberian22/home.html) seminar school.
 * 9-13 May 2022: Participating at the [ICTP Spring School on Superstring Theory and Related Topics](https://indico.ictp.it/event/9784/overview).
+* 12-15 June 2022: Partecipating at the [Theories of Fundamental Interactions 2022](https://agenda.infn.it/event/29115/timetable/#20220614) INFN meeting

 Service
 ======